sergera/mc2-solidity/docs/StrategyPool.md

 _Parameters:_
 - `owner`: Pool token owner account's address.
-- `receiver`: Address of the account registered as "backer" in the Strategy Wallet contract.
+- `backer`: Address of the account registered as "backer" in the Strategy Wallet contract.
 - `poolTokens`: Amount of pool tokens to be burned.
+- `shouldProclaim`: Boolean indicating if the contract should call the event aggregator to emit an event on it.

 _Reverts if:_
 - `poolTokens` is zero.
 - `poolTokens` > balance of `owner`.

 _Description:_
-Should be called by the Strategy Wallet contract when the caller is the registered "backer" account to trigger backend to retrieve underlying assets by burning it's pool tokens.
+Should be called by the Strategy Wallet contract to trigger backend to retrieve underlying assets by burning it's pool tokens.
+When the caller is the registered "backer" account "shouldProclaim" is true so the backend can listen to the self-redeem call, when the caller is the registered "admin" account (if there is one), "shouldProclaim" is false.
 Along with the burn.
 This function also emits the `Redeem` event, which can be listened to off-chain.

 _NOTE:_
 This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to protect users from redeeming less assets than they are entitled to.

 _NOTE:_
-This function calls `proclaimRedeem` in the StrategyPoolHerald contract, so that all `redeem` calls can be easily listened to.
+This function calls `proclaimRedeem` in the StrategyPoolHerald contract when "shouldProclaim" is true (when the call is originally made by the backer directly), so that all self-`redeem` calls can be easily listened to.

----

-#### `redeemAsAdmin(address owner, uint256 poolTokens)`

-Burns exactly poolTokens from an owner account's balance.

-_Parameters:_
-- `owner`: Pool token owner account's address.
-- `poolTokens`: Amount of pool tokens to be burned.

-_Reverts if:_
-- `poolTokens` is zero.
-- `poolTokens` > balance of `owner`.

-_Description:_
-Should be called by the Strategy Wallet contract when the caller is the registered "admin" account to burn it's pool tokens.
-Along with the burn.
-This function also emits the `Redeem` event, which can be listened to off-chain.

-_NOTE:_
-This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to protect users from redeeming less assets than they are entitled to.

 ---